X-Ray Spex: Reformation

 Jak Airport later worked for the BBC's corporate and public relations department under his real name, Jack Stafford; he died on 13 August 2004 of cancer, at the age of 46.

-On 28 April 2008, Poly Styrene gave a performance of "Oh Bondage Up Yours!" in front of more than 10,000 people at the Love Music Hate Racism free concert in Victoria Park, East London.
+On 28 April 2008, Poly Styrene gave a performance of "Oh Bondage Up Yours!" at the Love Music Hate Racism free concert in Victoria Park, East London.

 The band including original bass player Paul Dean, played what was described as a raucous comeback gig and in front of an audience of 3,000 full at The Roundhouse in London on 6 September 2008.
 The gig consisted of Germfree Adolescents in its entirety, with the exception of "Plastic Bag".
 Styrene and Dean were joined by guitarist Mark Saxby, drummer Sid Truelove and saxophonist Dave Flash Wright at the gig.
 A DVD and CD of the Roundhouse performance was released in November 2009 on the Year Zero Label by Future Noise Music.
 Symond Lawes, working as Concrete Jungle Productions, with Poly Styrene, produced the live show at Camden Roundhouse in 2008.

 Poly Styrene died of spinal and breast cancer on 25 April 2011 in East Sussex, England, at the age of 53.